FR | EN

 The annual volume of damages is equivalent to 0.23% of the standing volume over the period 1950–2000, compared to 0.27% for the period 2001–2019, an increase of 17%.

-While damage over the entire study period represents 16% of the harvested wood.
+In addition, damage over the entire study period represents 16% of the harvested wood.

 By increasing tree mortality, these factors reduce the duration of carbon storage in living biomass and in soils.
+Yet, the absorption and storage of CO2 by forests is equivalent to 10% of EU emissions, thus helping to combat climate change [14].

 Climate change, by causing droughts and soil desiccation, contributes to further weakening trees.
-A robust understanding and monitoring of forest ecosystem disturbances would be useful in an effort for sustainable forest management.

 CONCLUSION

-A positive trend is observed in the recent evolution of forest area; however, the perspective of its evolution since the start of the Holocene shifts the view on the influence of humans on forest ecosystems.
+With respect to forests, a positive trend is observed in the recent evolution of forest area; however, the perspective of its evolution since the start of the Holocene shifts the view on the influence of humans on forest ecosystems.
 Indeed, at their peak extent, before the effect of human pressures took hold, forests exceeded 60% of Europe’s area while they represent around one-third today.

 BIBLIOGRAPHY